Sonet1123/Auto_Loan_Credit_Decisioning_Model/README.md

 ## Report

-See the uploaded pdf report for the full technical write-up.
+See the uploaded pdf report (Auto_Loan_credit_Decisioning_Model.pdf) for the full technical write-up.